biegunka/biegunka/readme.markdown

 main ∷ IO ()
 main = do
   α ← load
-  delete α "one repo" -- just one repo wipe α -- everything
+  delete α "one repo" "one file" -- just one file from one repo purge α "one repo" -- just one repo wipe α -- everything
 ```